wasmCloud/wasmCloud/crates/providers/messaging-kafka/README.md

 This capability provider is an implementation of the `wasmcloud:messaging` contract.

-It exposes publish and subscribe functionality to actors to operate on Kafka topics when connecting to a Kafka-compatible API.
+It exposes publish and subscribe functionality to components to operate on Kafka topics when connecting to a Kafka-compatible API.
 At the time of writing, this provider was tested and works well with [Apache Kafka][kafka] and [Redpanda][redpanda].

 [kafka]: https://kafka.apache.org/
 [redpanda]: https://redpanda.com/